Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/K8s_helm_deploy.md

 <img src="../assets/helmdeployed.png" width="500">

-#### Note: CPU is the default runtime during deployment, you can enable GPU runtime for the solution by using the following flag `--set runtime.GPU=true` during installation.
+#### Note: CPU is the default runtime during deployment, you can enable GPU runtime for the solution by using the flag `--set runtime.GPU=true` during installation.
+In addition to the GPU flag, If you are deploying the solution onto Azure Stack Edge Kubernetes, please add the flag `--set runtime.stackEdge=true` for proper GPU deployment.
 Please make sure appropriate Nvidia drivers are installed on all your Kubernetes nodes.
 For AKS, you can follow [this documentation](https://docs.microsoft.com/en-us/azure/aks/gpu-cluster#install-nvidia-device-plugin) to install appropriate drivers.

 ## Manage your VisionOnEdge deployment